harish1696/beginner_tutorials/readme.md

 ## Dependencies
 This program works on a device running Ubuntu 16.04 and ROS Kinetic Kame

-To install ROS Kinetic Kame in Ubuntu 16.04, follow the steps in http://wiki.ros.org/kinetic/Installation/Ubuntu
+To install ROS Kinetic Kame in Ubuntu 16.04, follow the steps in this [link](http://wiki.ros.org/kinetic/Installation/Ubuntu)

 ## How to build
 Open a terminal window and run the following commands